 The four hemlock trees sit off Mason Hill Road on property owned by Williamstown, Mass.
 Esden said the water source serves as an emergency supply for Williamstown, making the chemical option less than desirable.

 Esden said while chemicals act fast and can offer some lasting protection, if these beetles survive the winter and breed they will work indefinitely and spread along with the adelgid.
-He said he does not expect the beetle will wipe the adelgid out, but will keep the population from growing to the point where the hemlocks are noticeably impacted.

 Barbara Burns, forest health program manager for the department, placed about 100 beetles on each hemlock tree, which were selected for their health and adelgid infestation.
 She said the beetles need enough adelgids to eat, otherwise their population will not take hold.
 She said the beetles released Thursday were grown in a lab by Virginia Tech, Va., however their ancestors are from Idaho.
 They came in small tubes, roughly 100 beetles to a tube, and were gathered on white shreds of paper for placement onto each tree.